-Cut to the view from the Snowcat from behind Dick, it snowing heavily again now.
-We see old timbers without limbs or foliage that mimic Jack's chopping of the door, the parallel effectively bringing the entire forest around the Overlook into the maze.
+Cut to a view from the Snowcat from behind Dick, it snowing heavily again now.
+We see old timbers without limbs or foliage that mimic the axed fragments of the panel of the door.
 A light rises above the horizon.
 Another two lights to the right of that.
 We see to the left the tall central pyramidal roof tower of the Overlook, the Snowcat quickly closing in on it.

 563 MCU Wendy.
 (2:04:46)

 Wendy stands, gasping, by the door.
 Hearing the Snowcat, she looks toward the window.

 564 MCU Jack from rear.
 (2:04:53)